DuckThink/inbox4us.odoo.technical-test/README.md

 It will return the Token, user data, and status upon success.

-If successful, it will create a **user portal** on the Odoo server.
+If successful, it will create a **user portal** and hotel customer on the Odoo server.

 ### Login